venkanavaneetham/adex-ug/User Guide/Projects.md

 ![Image not Available](/assets/Fig34.png)

 Click **Create**.
-The newly created project appears in the list of project in the Project page.
+The newly created project is shown in project details page.

 ![Image not Available](/assets/Fig51a.png)